fjaellet/Snapdragons/README.md

 (If you want to increase MN to include more than ~9125000 N-body particle model you may need to add -mcmodel=medium after TGAS-errors.F)

+(Note that the extinction maps are also available on https://drive.google.com/open?id=0B0xQIGDvKqHbbFNSRl9JVm90b2s.
+Some people have reported problems downloading them from git-lfs)

 Input in PopSynth.F is

 open(30,file='ini/input.dat',status='unknown')